genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 }

 This means only users with TRADER permission code will be able to use that event handler.
-You can apply the same concept to req/reps and dataservers.
+You can add similar code to the request servers and data servers.

 The permission mechanism is driven by the RIGHT_SUMMARY table, which contains an association between a user and a right-code.
 You can see an example of a test for permissions in EventHandlerPalTest in genesis-server repo inside genesis-pal-test, it contains an example of adding a RIGHT_SUMMARY record as part of the @Before setup.